kfoofw/ds_blog/_posts/2020-01-09-bandit-theory-epsilon-greedy-analysis.markdown

 By convention, "epsilon" represents the percentage of time/trials dedicated for exploration, and it is also typical to do random exploration.
 This introduces some form of stochasticity.

 The following analysis is based on the book ["Bandit Algorithms for Website Optimization"](https://www.oreilly.com/library/view/bandit-algorithms-for/9781449341565/) by John Myles White.
-For further understanding of the code, I have included comments for easier understanding.
+For further understanding of the code, I have included comments.

 Below is the code for creation of the Epsilon Greedy algorithm setup and progressive updates of counts and values for arms.
 - Counts: Represent recorded times when arm was pulled.